ivangtorre/docker-pulseaudio-micro-record/README.md

 # Docker-pulseaudio-micro-record
 This is a minimal Docker-Ubuntu configuration that is able to record sounds from a microphone using Pyaudio.

 Getting access to microphone from Pyaudio is a requirement in many Speech Recognition Systems and they are usually based on Dockers.
-It is not uncommon that accessing microphones from those Docker containers to become one of the biggest issues.
-Known problems include not having access at all or mute signal recorded.
+It is not uncommon for accessing microphones from those Docker containers to become one of the biggest problems.
+Reported issues include not having access at all or recorded muted signal.

 # Requirements
 This repo has been tested with Ubuntu 18.04, Python 3.6.9, Pyaudio 0.2.11, Docker version 19.03.11 and Pulseaudio 11.1.
 However it works with many other configurations.